hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 | services.peers.peer.chaincode.arguments           | Arguments to the chaincode                                                                                       |
 | services.peers.peer.chaincode.endorsements        | This could be anchor/non-anchor ** |

+The organization with orderer type will have concensus service.
 The snapshot of consensus service with example values is below
 ```yaml
         consensus:
           name: kafka